hecko-yes/hecko.my.to/index.md

 According to all known laws of aviation, there is no way that a bee should be able to fly.
 Its wings are too small to get its fat little body off the ground.
 The bee, of course, flies anyway, because bees don't care what humans think is impossible.

+sentence
+very long sentence that has many words in it and continues for so long that it ends up wrapping not just once but twice to showcase the fact that logical lines are separated slightly more than physical lines a separate line in the same paragraph

+completely new sentence of a different topic sentence

 a
 a
 a